MarkAppprogrammer/CHSH-Ineq/README.md

 so we can all have the same libraries installed

 *Note: So that we don't write over each other make pull requests instead of a direct commit to the main branch.*

+## Research
+**(Working) Research Question**: How can we use the CHSH inequality to measure the strength of entanglement on distant qubits?